 John’s approach to the practice of law is tethered to one fundamental truth: Most people only need a lawyer on the worst day of their life.
 For some, that might mean they are facing criminal charges or professional licensing proceedings.
 But many people simply find themselves in a difficult situation and just need help.

-When not practicing law, John enjoys hunting, travelling to concerts with his wife, Kaylynn, and spending time outdoors with his black lab, Brandeis.
+John is also an Adjunct Professor and Co-Director of the Moot Court Program at the University of South Carolina School of Law.
+When he is not teaching or practicing law, John enjoys hunting, travelling to concerts with his wife, Kaylynn, and spending time outdoors with his black labs, Brandeis and Wilson.

 U.S. District Court for the District of South Carolina